dpwiz/kowainik-org/style-guide.md

 Always use **explicit import lists** or **qualified imports**.

-> __Exception:__ modules that only reexport other entire modules.

-Use your judgement to choose between explicit import lists or qualified imports.
-However, qualified imports are recommended in the following situations:
+Qualified imports are recommended in the following situations:

+* A library is designed for qualified imports, e.g. `tomland`
 * Name conflicts
 * Long export lists
-* A library is designed for qualified imports, e.g. `tomland`

 This import policy makes the code more maintainable and robust against changes in dependent libraries.